mine9607/learn-PyTorch/2_Simple-Classification/README.md

 > Note: the convergence of the perceptron is ONLY guaranteed if the two classes are linearly separable (due to the cost
 > function `decision` function being defined as unit step function (0 or 1) in this case

+## Adaptive Linear Neurons and the Convergence of Learning

+`ADAptive LInear NEuron` (Adaline) - improves upon the simple perceptron

+In the adaline rule the weights are updated based on a linear activation function rather than a unit step function.

+In Adaline, the linear activation function $sigma(z) = z$